IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

 For the purpose of using the *GCTA* software package [@yangGCTAToolGenomewide2011] for the genetic linkage analysis,  That software requires the construction of a genetic relationship matrix (**GRM**) $\textbf{A} = \textbf{WW}'/N$. $\textbf{W}$ is a standardised genotype matrix with the $ij^{th}$ element $w_{ij} = (x_{ij} - 2p_i) / \sqrt{(2p_i(1-p_i)}$, where $x_{ij}$ is the number of copies of the reference allele for the $i^{th}$ SNP of the $j^{th}$ individual and $p_i$ is the frequency of the reference allele [@yangGCTAToolGenomewide2011].

 For the GRM, I first filtered the .bed for SNPs that had no missing calls for any samples ($M_{SNPs}$ = 44,360).
 I then used these SNPs to construct a "leave-one-chromosome-out" (**LOCO**) genetic relationship matrix for each chromosome -- that is, if the "focal" chromosome was chr1, I would exclude the SNPs on that chromosome before constructing the GRM.
 To illustrate, **Figure \@ref(fig:F2-grm)** is a GRM constructed using all 44,360 non-missing SNPs.
-However, given the relatively small amount of non-missing SNPs on each chromosome, the number of SNPs on the focal chromosome that were excluded was small, resulting in GRMs that appear almost identical by eye.
-See the LOCO-GRM for chromosome 1 in **Appendix \@ref(fig:loco-grm-chr1)**.
+However, given the relatively small amount of non-missing SNPs on each chromosome, the number of SNPs on the focal chromosome that were excluded was small, resulting in GRMs that appear almost identical by eye -- see the LOCO-GRM for chromosome 1 in **Appendix \@ref(fig:loco-grm-chr1)**.
 The individuals from each cross neatly cluster together, and the individuals that share one parental strain cluster nearby.

 (ref:F2-grm) Genetic relationship matrix for 271 F2 samples based on 44,360 non-missing SNPs.